Aryan180703/BridgeLabz_2115800006/README.md

 - Solved assignments related to these concepts to enhance practical understanding.
 - Explored **Boxing and Unboxing** in C# and understood how value types are converted to reference types (boxing) and vice versa (unboxing).

+### 📅 25-01-2025
+- Learned about **arrays** and **multidimensional arrays** in C#.
+- Solved 2 assignments related to these concepts to enhance practical understanding.
+- Practiced the use of arrays and multidimensional arrays for better proficiency.